 Does all this matter?
 You decide...

-iOS itself does have a couple of niggles that can be frustrating.
+The platform itself does have a couple of niggles that can be frustrating.
 In many ways it hides what's under the bonnet - for instance most of its files.
 It also likes to strike up a lifetime monogamous relationship with the first copy of iTunes (its partner software) that you introduce it to.
+But these niggles aside, it is the first truly impressive touch screen platform.

 iOS 5

-According to Apple, iOS 5 is their biggest (and best) software update ever with an addiotinal '200 features' claimed.
+iOS 5 was meant, at the time, to be the biggest (and best) software update ever with a claimed addiotinal '200 features'.

 The initially most enticing is the addition of iMessage, a free messaging service between iOS devices, which will strike a heavy blow to App Store big-seller What'sApp (though it will likely survive due its cross-platform advantage.)
 This isn't the only 'copycat' feature included with iOS5 - the new Wi-Fi Sync feature, with which it is possible to sync your device by merely plugging it into a power source in range of your PC - could effectively eliminate an identical app available on jailbroken iphones (called - you guessed it - WiFi Sync).
 Since Apple are now powerless to punish jailbreaking, it will be no surprise if they continue the theme of reducing the incentive to jailbreak by offering such apps themselves.

-The update also boasts a new 'Notification centre', where notifications from various applications (SMS, Mail, Calender as well as third party apps) are accessible in one place, via a swipe down in any application.
+This update also boasted a new 'Notification centre', where notifications from various applications (SMS, Mail, Calender as well as third party apps) are accessible in one place, via a swipe down in any application.